- Are you envious of someone else’s home?

 - Do you believe others’ “overnight success” is a matter of luck?

 What you see may not always be the truth.
-It may not be a reality, merely your perspective.
+It may not be a reality, merely your perspective and it may be time to shift your perspective.

 Facebook, Instagram, and TikTok don’t help with this perspective.
 Generally, what people show is the very best of their lives.
 When we see the very best of others’ lives, we compare their best lives to the very worst of ours.